clivelo/clivelo.github.io/_posts/2023-01-09-the-fundamentals-of-oop-in-python.md

 A constructor is a method that gets called **automatically** right when an object is instantiated.
 To call the constructor method, we have to define the `__init__()` method in the class.

- To define the attributes right at the start, we need to pass the arguments to the `__init__()` method and include those arguments when instantiating the students.
+ To define the attributes right at the start, we need to declare the `__init__()` method with the attributes as arguments and include those arguments when instantiating the students.
 We will also need the `self` keyword as the first argument of the method, which will be explained later.
 Now, the students finally have some attributes!

 ```python
 class Student: